Kinto/kinto.js/docs/contributing.md

 > #### Notes
 >
-> Tagged versions are also available from [npm](https://www.npmjs.com/package/kinto), though cloning the repository is the prefered way for hacking and contributing code.
+> Tagged versions are also available from [npm](https://www.npmjs.com/package/kinto), though cloning the repository is the prefered way for contributing code.

 ## Tests